In this page, you can access Applicant Demographic, and Fellow Demographic data about the 51 Pegasi b Fellowship program.

 First-Generation College Student: A student whose parent(s)/legal guardian(s) have not completed a bachelor’s degree.

-The 51 Pegasi b Fellowship program began with the 2016-2017 cycle and has now completed seven operational cycles.
-Here we present aggregated demographic information for the 50 fellowships awarded to date, including gender, ethnicity, race, and educational legacy.
-Submission of this information was voluntary.
+Here we present aggregated demographic information for the 58 fellowships awarded to date, including gender, ethnicity, race, and educational legacy.
+Submission of this information was entirely voluntary.